rknakata/rknakata.github.io/essays/what-i-want-out-of-cs.md

 ---
 <img class="ui tiny left circular floated image" src="../images/90s-kid.jpg">

 Growing up as a 90s kid, I've always been surrounded by computers.
 I can remember interacting with computers from the beginning.
 Although I did not receive my first computer till I was in about the 4th grade, I always remember going to CompUSA with my dad.
 My first computer that I received was a Macbook and I remember just downloading youtube videos.
-I couldn't believe that you could watch movies on a battery powered machine instead of watching my brother's and sister's hand me down VHS anime on our 100lb CRT TV.
-I was streaming anime off the internet through the air with no tapes required.
+I couldn't believe that you could watch movies on a battery powered machine.
+Instead of watching my brother's and sister's hand me down VHS anime on our 100lb CRT TV, I was streaming anime off the internet through the air with no tapes required.

 <img class="ui tiny left circular floated image" src="../images/tf2-hat.jpg">